Austin Sexual Abuse Lawyer

 What Happens if Sexual Abuse Happens in My Workplace?

-You may be able to sue your employer or a third party if their negligence or misconduct led to the sexual abuse that took place.
+If you’ve been the victim of sexual abuse in the workplace, you may be able to sue your employer or a third party if their negligence or misconduct led to the sexual abuse that took place.
 Our experienced workplace injury attorneys in Austin have thorough and complete knowledge of the relevant Texas and federal employment laws that may bolster your case, and we do not back down to even the most powerful employers.

 The Statute of Limitations in Texas for Sexual Abuse Cases